Docencia-fmrico/bump-and-go-with-fsm-tayros/README.md

 - Bumper has not been pressed yet
 - The turn direction variable is stablished to turn left.

+Once the Object from SensorGo class is created, the bumper tests check if:
+- the object atribute is modified to the bumper state set with the set_bumper method
 -----------------------------------------------------------------------
 Snippet(Initial Tests):
 ``` cpp